 If you are planning to have dental work done to complement your straight smile, we’ll liaise closely with your dentist.
 We can move your teeth into the best possible position to enhance your outcome and minimise the removal of enamel.

 Many of our patients opt for visible fixed braces – they’re affordable, efficient and a unique talking point.
 But if you’d prefer to keep your orthodontic treatment discreet, we have some excellent alternatives.

 Invisalign straightens teeth with clear, removable aligners.
 It’s incredibly convenient – you can take your aligners out to eat, drink and clean your teeth.
-Our specialist orthodontist Dr Iain Hoeltschi is an Invisalign Platinum Provider with the experience and expertise to take on more challenging cases using clear aligners.
+Our specialist orthodontist Dr Iain Hoeltschi is an Invisalign Diamond Provider with the experience and expertise to take on more challenging cases using clear aligners.

 We also offer fixed braces with clear, ceramic brackets.
 They’re more subtle than metal braces but just as good at straightening teeth.
 If you don’t want your braces to show at all, we can even attach fixed braces behind your teeth.